digital-asset/docs.daml.com/docs/2.10.0/docs/daml-finance/overview/architecture.rst

 The implementation layer contains concrete template definitions implementing the interfaces defined in the interface layer.
 These represent the contracts that are ultimately stored on the ledger.

-For instance, ``Daml.Finance.Holding`` contains a concrete implementation of a :ref:`Transferable <module-daml-finance-interface-holding-transferable-88121>` and :ref:`Fungible <module-daml-finance-interface-holding-fungible-63712>` holding.
+For instance, ``Daml.Finance.Holding.V4`` contains a concrete implementation of a :ref:`Transferable <module-daml-finance-interface-holding-v4-transferable-93054>` and :ref:`Fungible <module-daml-finance-interface-holding-v4-fungible-55495>` holding.
 These
-interfaces are defined in ``Daml.Finance.Interface.Holding``.
+interfaces are defined in ``Daml.Finance.Interface.Holding.V4``.

 The implementation layer consists of the following packages: